gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_SQSHLU	; Used in aarch64-simd.md.
     UNSPEC_SQSHL	; Used in aarch64-simd.md.
     UNSPEC_UQSHL	; Used in aarch64-simd.md.
-    UNSPEC_SQSHRUN	; Used in aarch64-simd.md.
-    UNSPEC_SQRSHRUN	; Used in aarch64-simd.md.
-    UNSPEC_SQSHRN	; Used in aarch64-simd.md.
-    UNSPEC_UQSHRN	; Used in aarch64-simd.md.
-    UNSPEC_SQRSHRN	; Used in aarch64-simd.md.
-    UNSPEC_UQRSHRN	; Used in aarch64-simd.md.
     UNSPEC_SSHL		; Used in aarch64-simd.md.
     UNSPEC_USHL		; Used in aarch64-simd.md.
     UNSPEC_SRSHL	; Used in aarch64-simd.md.